amirongit/notecode/algebra.md

 3. the answer is written as the product of GCF & the result of the division

 ### Factoring by grouping
-- the GCF itself can be a polynomial
+- GCF itself can be a polynomial
 #### Steps
 1. given polynomials are split into groups such that factoring out their GCF results in the same polynomial factor
 2. the GCF of each group is factored out
 3. the GCF of the entire polynomial, which is now the polynomial factor common to each group, is factored out

 ### Factoring trinomials into binomials
-- the given polynomial is in the standard form of a quadratic equation
+- given polynomial is in the standard form of a quadratic equation
 1. any common factors is factored out
 2. two integers whose product is equal to the product of 'a' & 'c' & their sum is equal to 'b' are found
 3. the middle term is split into sum of two terms which have the found integers as their coefficient